lightcalamar/Asset-Tools-FT81X-v3/README.md

 .- The documentation from this link http://excamera.com/sphinx/gameduino2/code.html by James Bowman Download the original fonts from https://pypi.python.org/pypi/gameduino2 (originals).
 (With this version the Assets can not exceed 256KBytes)

-Si usted desea superar el limite de 1 MBytes, se modificaron las fuentes.
+Si usted desea superar el limite de 1 MBytes, se modificaron las fuentes en este repositorio

-.- If you want to exceed the limit of 1 MBytes, the fonts were modified.
+.- If you want to exceed the limit of 1 MBytes, the sources in this repository were modified

 # Manual de instalación para Linux (Ubuntu 16.04)